 Much media attention has been recently given to the need to reform the adoption process, to increase speed and better reflect the needs of the child.
 Any reforms in Wales must reflect evidence, practice and be driven by the need to deliver improved outcomes for both prospective adopters and children in the care system.
 Fundamentally we must demonstrate that these are the principles underpinning reform and ensure that in Wales we are not open to the charge of producing oversimplified solutions to an extremely complex issue.
-We must take note of the debate in England and reflect that there is no 'quick fix' or 'fast track' solution, both criticisms that have been levied at English proposals following the publication of the Narey report (2011), and which risk averting the focus from sustainable change.

 Since 2007 there has been an increase in the number of Looked after children by 16.7% with the inevitable consequence of more children requiring adoptive families across Wales and it is critical that Adoption Services and the Courts are able to meet this increased demand for placements and support services.
-This is the key driver for reform to ensure a responsive, and sustainable service is in operation in Wales, recognising the value of service delivery at a national, local and regional level, determined by the needs of those using the service.
+This is the key driver for reform to ensure a responsive and sustainable service is in operation in Wales, determined by the needs of those using the service.

 In developing proposals for reform we must not be driven by 'data' alone, as this can often provide a misleading picture, and can easily be misinterpreted.
-Recent league tables published in England were heavily criticised by professional bodies for over simplifying the very real complexities within the assessment, matching and placement processes.
 It is crucial that any new proposals maintain the primacy of rigour in ensuring the assessment, matching process and placement are carried out appropriately and effectively leading to the right decision for the child, and should therefore not be subject to arbitrary statutory timescales.
-We are clear that there are changes required at each stage of the adoption process to remove unnecessary delay -from decisions made to place children for adoption, if that is the plan, to recruitment and approval of potential adoptive families and matching and placement of vulnerable children with their 'forever' family - but not at the expense of depth and quality of analysis, assessment and professional judgement that could increase the risk of adoption breakdown.
+We are clear that there are changes required at each stage of the adoption process to remove unnecessary delay - from decisions made to place children for adoption, if that is the plan, to recruitment and approval of potential adoptive families and matching and placement of vulnerable children with their 'forever' family - but not at the expense of depth and quality of analysis, assessment and professional judgement that could increase the risk of adoption breakdown.

 The role of the Courts must also be considered in constructing proposals for change, and recognised as outside of local authority control.
-However we are aware from MOJ stats published in January 2012 that courts in Wales are taking on average 55 weeks for court proceedings to be finalised .A process that is timely in terms of children's timescales must include judicial continuity and be normally completed within a 6 month timeframe We therefore would recommend to Ministers that this review of adoption reform in Wales moves quickly to respond to and implement the recommendations of the Family Justice Review
+However we are aware from MOJ stats published in January 2012 that courts in Wales are taking on average 55 weeks for court proceedings to be finalised.
+A process that is timely in terms of children's timescales must include judicial continuity and be normally completed within a 6 month timeframe.
+We note the recommendation in 6.1.4 of draft Social Services (Wales) Bill that legislative changes arising from the Family Justice Review will be taken forward.
+This will be welcomed in respect of minimising judicial delay but the recommendation to remove the adoption agency's 'should be placed for adoption' decision needs to proceed with caution inorder that the final decision remains firmly within the jurisdiction of the Local Authority.
+The decision to embark on the life long journey of adoption is not one that should be made by the court alone.